NanoQuant: Efficient Sub-1-Bit Quantization of Large Language Models: Implementation Details

 \section{Implementation Details}

-All compression experiments for \name were conducted on 1 NVIDIA H100 80GB, and we utilize unified hyperparameters when compressing models with \name.
+All compression experiments for \name were conducted on 1 NVIDIA H100 (80 GB), and we utilize unified hyperparameters when compressing models with \name.
 When tuning pre-factorized parameters to absorb quantization error, we used a learning rate of 1e-4 and a batch size of 4.
 For tuning factorized parameters (low-rank, latent binary and full-precision scales), we used a unified learning rate of 1e-5 and a batch size of 1.
 For global scale reconstruction, we used a learning rate of 1e-6 and a batch size of 1.
 Pre-factorized, factorized, and global tuning stages all consist of 8 epochs and utilize a cosine learning rate scheduler.
 We employed a linear ADMM penalty scheduler for 400 factorization steps, for each weight matrix across all models.
 For calibration data, we used 128 samples with a sequence length of 2048 from the WikiText-2 dataset \cite{wikitext}, and used a random seed value of 0 for data selection.
 For all experiments, we used \texttt{torch=2.6.0}, \texttt{transformers=4.51.3}, \texttt{datasets=4.0.0}, \texttt{lm\_eval=0.4.9}, and CUDA 12.4.
-To derive the activation-based diagonal preconditioners, we utilized gradient checkpointing and used a memory-efficient implementation of the cross-entropy function \cite{cce}.
+To derive the activation- and gradient-based diagonal preconditioners, we utilized gradient checkpointing and used a memory-efficient implementation of the cross-entropy function \cite{cce}.
 During block reconstruction, we employed a weighted MSE function, utilized in previous quantization works \cite{dbf, kim2025guidedquant}.
 Official open-source implementations or quantized models were used to evaluate baselines for binary PTQ \cite{bi_llm, stb_llm, arb_llm, hb_llm}, vector quantization \cite{aqlm, pv_tuning, qtip}, and low-rank binary QAT \cite{dbf, littlebit}.

-Since all binary PTQ baselines (BiLLM \cite{bi_llm}, STBLLM \cite{stb_llm}, ARB-LLM \cite{arb_llm}, HBLLM \cite{hb_llm}) do not compress quantized models into memory-efficient formats, we utilize the main text and appendices of such methods to calculate both effective bits and model checkpoint sizes \cite{bi_llm, arb_llm, hb_llm}.
-Further details on effective bit calculation and model checkpoint sizes can be found in \Cref{appendix:model_size}.
+Since none of the binary PTQ baselines (BiLLM \cite{bi_llm}, STBLLM \cite{stb_llm}, ARB-LLM \cite{arb_llm}, HBLLM \cite{hb_llm}) compress quantized models into memory-efficient formats, we utilize the main text and appendices of such methods to calculate both effective bits and model checkpoint sizes \cite{bi_llm, arb_llm, hb_llm}.
+Further details on effective bit calculation and model checkpoint sizes can be found in \autoref{appendix:model_size}.